-Our Headaches Masterclass course outlines an approach that will guide your evaluation of the patient with headache.
-It will provide you with the knowledge and skills you need to recognize and categorize primary headaches accurately, the warning signs of ominous headaches (and those caused by medical conditions), and will teache you how to help your patients to help themselves by recognizing their triggers and adopting lifestyle changes.
+Our Headaches Masterclass course outlines an approach that will guide your evaluation of the patient with headaches.
+It will provide you with the knowledge and skills you need to recognize and categorize primary headaches accurately, the warning signs of ominous headaches (and those caused by medical conditions), and will teach you how to help your patients to help themselves by recognizing their triggers and adopting lifestyle changes.

 I will break down the important components of the physical examination for the headache patient.
 In general, most headache patients have relatively normal examinations.
 The whole body can contribute to headache in some patients, and this may be reflected in the vital signs.
 Vital signs are an important part of any physical examination, an abnormality in blood pressure, temperature, and heart rate can contribute to headaches.